 Making the Bucket List Cards

 Start by printing the Christmas cards on white cardstock.
-I use 110lb paper, but use whatever works with your printer.
+I use 110lb index paper, but use whatever works with your printer.
 If you’d like, laminate the cards for extra durability.

 Cut the cards out using a scissors or paper trimmer.